Gerardo Berlanga Molina: Mechanical Engineering and Optics

 The Astronomical Instrumentation Team (AIT) at MIT’s Kavli Institute for Astrophysics and Space Research is a laboratory that specializes in the creation of state-of-the-art scientific instruments that help researchers and scientists further comprehend our cosmos through studying topics such as galaxy formation, absorption and emission in the Circumgalactic Medium, and classification of LSST transients, to name a few.

-In my time, I have been involved with the development of the Large Lenslet Array Magellan Spectrograph (LLAMAS) which was commissioned at the 6.5 m Walter Baade Magellan Telescope at the Las Campanas Observatory in Chile’s Atacama Desert in late 2024.
+In my time, I have been involved with the development of the Large Lenslet Array Magellan Spectrograph (LLAMAS), which was commissioned at the 6.5 m Walter Baade Magellan Telescope at the Las Campanas Observatory in Chile’s Atacama Desert in late 2024.

-Preventing a changing gravity vector on optics
+Preventing a changing gravity vector on the optical train

-Mitigating detrimental atmospheric effects
+Mitigating detrimental atmospheric effects for improved performance

 MIT Grad

 Graduate classes typically do not feature exams.
 Instead, the assignment of focus is commonly a large project that is the culmination of a semester of rigorous research and coursework.
-Some projects are individual work, and others are completed as a group.
+Some projects are individual work, while others are completed as a group.

 H-alpha filter for Emission Nebula imaging